Clifton893/project-LinuxUpskillChallenge/CASESTUDY.md

 After some searching, I found something called the “Linux Upskill Challenge,” which caught my attention.
 Originally a paid course, it was now a free, month-long exercise in remotely administering an Ubuntu Server instance.

 The way it was set up, “students” studied/performed an activity and themed lesson each weekday, over the span of a month.
-Rather than dally and take my time, I finished in [x days].
+Rather than dally and take my time, I finished in a little over a week.

 Basically, each “day’s” lesson consists of a set of tasks, a relevant glossary, and extended reading links, all accompanied by a video for additional context.